-All evidence must be in writing to be substantiated.
+All appeals must be in writing to be substantiated.
 Proof and evidence are to be included.
-Evidence submitted too late, must be declined by the appropriate Appeals Committee.
+Appeals submitted after the deadlines (647.1.3.1 and 647.1.3.2), will be declined by the appropriate Appeals Committee.

 Rules about the Homologation of the Courses